Expert covariational reasoning resources in physics graphing tasks: Findings

-We predominately observed Function Knowing and Choosing during Study 1.
-For Going Around Tacoma and Square Track, every expert associated the constant motion context with a linear relationship between the distance asked for in the task and the total distance traveled.
-Therefore, the time spent on these tasks was focused on connecting physically significant points with straight lines.

-During Ferris Wheel, the majority of the graduate students held strong associations between the circular motion context and trigonometric functions.
+We predominately observed Function Knowing and Choosing during tasks that were either constant motion contexts (i.e. Ferris Wheel) or tasks that required some physics knowledge to complete (i.e. Gravitation, Electric Charge, and Intensity).
+During Ferris Wheel, the majority of the participants (7 of the 10 graduate students and all of the faculty) held strong associations between the circular motion context and trigonometric functions.
 They quickly identified that they needed a sine function, and used initial conditions to identify the phase and the amplitude:

-Function Generating was used during Ferris Wheel by three of the ten graduate students in Study 1.
-These participants did not demonstrate an activated association between circular motion and trigonometric functions, and instead examined the rate of change at particular points in order to determine the graph.
-For example, one graduate student stated:

-This student drew small line segments to guide their reasoning, and then connected them with a smooth line to form their final graph (Fig.~\ref{fig:fnGen}).

-Studies 2 and 3 were designed to probe expert reasoning outside of constant motion (and circular motion) contexts.
-Two of the tasks, Gravitation (and Electric Charge) and Intensity required physics knowledge to solve, and therefore necessarily required either Function Knowing or Choosing.
+Gravitation (and Electric Charge) and Intensity required physics knowledge to solve, and therefore necessarily required either Function Knowing or Choosing.
 However, these contexts were less familiar to most participants and we observed that graduate students were likely to toss out several different models while engaged in Function Choosing.
-For example, one graduate student stated:
+For example, during the Intensity task, one graduate student stated:

 This line of reasoning was ultimately productive for the graduate student, as they were able to get some initial compiled models out of the way by realizing that the models did not apply to the question being asked.
 However, they also distracted themselves from the correct answer (exponential) with other content knowledge.